ptprakhar/product_search_docker_package/readme.md

 - I have used Elasticsearch for better and faster searching and it can be scaled in multiple clusters easily

-- I have used kafka for queuing data so we can introduce multiple datasources easity in future, all sources have to push data to kafka topic.
+- I have used kafka for queuing data so we can introduce multiple data sources easily in future, all sources have to push data to the kafka topic.
 This give strong foundation to entier data import mechanism

 - I have used logstash as “Consumer” it takes the data from Kafka TOPIC and pushes into the elastic Search (Simple 4-5 lines of configuration)